 Self-Guided Walking Tour of Boppard

 I put together a little self-guided walking tour of Boppard with maps.
 If you have the time, you may want to take this little tour and/or stop to visit some of the sights.
 You can also access the maps in an interactive format on the website www.walkli.com.
-For now, walkli.com is only a desktop application, but it is coming to mobile soon.
+Just search on Boppard on that site to reach the maps I have created.
 The numbers for each of the sights correspond to the letters on the walkli maps.
 If you have already arrived at the train station (A) and walked to the Bellevue Rheinhotel (B), you are now ready to walk to your right to the Boppard Museum, formerly the Prince Elector’s Castle (where you can also catch the little Rheinexpress tourist train).

 Boppard Walking Tour – Stop 3(C) – Boppard Museum – Former Prince Elector’s Castle